seanmtracey/cloudflare-todo-tutorial/README.md

 So, if we have a `hello.js` file in the root of our `functions` folder, it can be triggered by hitting `https://<OUR_PAGES_URL>/hello`.
 If we have a `world.js` file in a subdirectory called `hello`, it can be triggered on `https://<OUR_PAGES_URL>/hello/world`.
 This opens up a whole world of possibilities when it comes to building fast, scalable web applications that can handle all manners of internet traffic.

 And the best part of this is, Workers integrate with KV!
-So, we can create a Worker that can handle HTTP requests and interact with our KV datastore on our behalf, and return it to the requesting client.
+So, we can create a Worker that can handle HTTP requests and interact with our KV data store on our behalf, and return it to the requesting client.

 And that's exactly what we're going to do now!

-### Listing Items in the KV Datastore
+### Listing Items in the KV Data Store

 The very first thing we're going to do with our Workers is create a `/list` endpoint that will list all of the keys currently stored in KV.

-Open up the `functions/api` directory in your favourite IDE, and open the `list.js` file for editing.
+Open up the `/functions/api` directory in your favourite IDE, and open the `list.js` file for editing.

 Right now, it's very empty and you'll only see the following: